Record chart: Terminology

 A climber is a release which is going higher in the chart week-on-week.
 Because chart positions are generally relative to each other on a week-to-week basis, a release does not necessarily have to increase sales week-to-week to be a climber, as if releases ahead of it decline in sales sufficiently, they may slip below it.
 By the same metric, not all week-to-week sales increases result in a climber, if other releases improve by a sufficient amount to keep it from climbing.
 The term highest climber is used to denote the release making the biggest leap upwards in the chart that week.
 There is generally not an equivalent phrase for tracks going down the chart; the term "faller" is occasionally used, but not as widely as 'climber'.

 A one-hit wonder is an act that appears on the chart just once, or has one song that peaks exceptionally higher, or charts for exceptionally longer than other chart entries by the act.
-The term true one-hit wonder was the term given by the Guinness Book of British Hit Singles & Albums (and also the Billboard book Top Pop Singles) for an act that has one top 40 hit and nothing else on the chart ever.
-If an act appears in some other form (for example, a solo act that appears with a band or with other act), then they are taken separately.
+The term true one-hit wonder was used by the Guinness Book of British Hit Singles & Albums (and also the Billboard book Top Pop Singles) for an act that has one Top 40 hit and nothing else on the chart ever.
+If an act re-appears in some other form (for example, a solo performer who later appears with a band or with another act), then the multiple appearances are treated separately.